bordeux/smart-domofon/README.md

 ![gate unlock - wrong pin](./.github/images/photo8.png) ![gate unlock - wrong pin](./.github/images/photo9.png)

 ## Cancelling calling
-Cancelling signal looks like 10ms UP state, and then failing to 50% of signal.
+Cancelling signal (call & press (C) Key) looks like 10ms UP state, and then failing to 50% of signal.

 #### Example of calling & right after pressing cancel key (C)
 ![calling - cannceling](./.github/images/photo11.png)

+## @ToDo

+#### signals
+* after pickup the intercom, detected signal how call is ended
+* after pickup the intercom, detected opening the gate signal.
+* detect how procedure of wrong pin & correct pin is ended.
+* detect how to pickup the call.

+####  software
+* implement two way voice communication
+* find some ADC/DAC working with 10 voltage or any other solution